thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

 - If no workflow has been defined by the user for this operation, then the built-in workflow is used.
 - If there is no workflow or no defined action for the current state, then the __tedge_agent__ simply waits for another component to take over the command.

-### Built-in Actions

-For operations supported by the __tedge-agent__, the built-in behavior is the default.
-In other words, if no alternative actions is specified by a user-provided workflow, the commands are processed following the built-in behavior.

-If alternative actions are only given on some states, then the built-in behavior is applied to all others.
-This gives the ability to override parts of the built-in operation workflow.

-The __successful__ and __failed__ states are also handled in a specific way.
-Only the command issuer is supposed to react on those, pushing a retained empty message on the command request topic when done.
-This ends the command workflow.

 ### Script Execution